Invertase: Reaction pathway

-Invertase works to catalyze the cleavage of sucrose into its two monosaccharides, glucose and fructose.
-This specific invertase (β-fructofuranosidase) cleaves the molecule from its fructose end resulting in the two monosaccharides.
-It does this by adding a hydrogen ion to the glycosidic atom by an imidazolium cation.
-From there, an unstable intermediate carbonium ion will be left behind by the leaving of an alcohol group.
-Finally, the nucleophilic oxygen atom from alcohol or water will attack the C-2 cation which will leave behind a fructose molecule.
-The active-site carboxylate anion will take action to help keep the unequal balance of electrons stabilized throughout this process.
+Invertase works to catalyze the cleavage of sucrose into its two monosaccharides, α-D-glucose and β-D-fructose.
+This specific invertase (β-fructofuranosidase) cleaves the molecule from its fructose end resulting in the two monosaccharides with their stereochemical configuration maintained:

+It does this by adding a hydrogen ion to the glycosidic atom from an imidazolium cation.
+From there, an unstable intermediate carbonium ion is left behind as the glucose group leaves.
+Finally, the nucleophilic oxygen atom from water attacks the C-2 cation, giving a fructose molecule.
+The active-site carboxylate anion acts to keep the unequal balance of electrons stabilized throughout this process.

 Purpose of invertase in yeast

 As mentioned previously, invertase is commonly found in bakers' yeast.
 One of the main reasons that bakers use this yeast is to help bread rise, but another reason is to help influence the increase of sugar in bread.
-This function is able to happen due to the presence of invertase since glucose and fructose is sweeter than sucrose is.
+This function is able to happen due to the presence of invertase since the combination of glucose and fructose is sweeter than sucrose is.
 When looking at invertase across different species of yeasts, it has been known to be more active in some than others.
 The yeast that invertase is more active in is the yeast bakers use due to its higher sweetness levels.